Understanding Reverse Shoulder Replacement Surgery and Post-Surgery Care

 • Weakness or instability in the shoulder joint.

-• Limited range of motion and stiffness.
+• Limited motion and stiffness.

 Causes

-Recovery after Reverse Shoulder Replacement Surgery
+Recovery After Reverse Shoulder Replacement Surgery:

-Recovery following reverse shoulder replacement surgery typically involves several stages:
+The recovery phase after reverse shoulder replacement surgery typically involves several stages:

 Hospital Stay